Useful FFmpeg Filters

 -filter_complex "[1:0]apad" -shortest

 This is a useful filter to add when adding an audio file, if the audio file might not match the length of the resulting movie.
-This will either pad the audio to match the video, if the audio is short, or truncate the audio to match the video.
+This is useful when adding audio to a video where the lengths might not match.
+The apad filter pads the audio with silence if it’s shorter than the video, and -shortest ensures the output ends when the shortest stream (usually the video) finishes.

 There may be reasons that you want to do any image resizing directly inside ffmpeg, (e.g. when converting from another movie format).
 A number of the codecs require that the width and height be a factor of 2 (and sometimes 4).
 The expression below will ensure that the height is set correctly, assuming the width is 1920